nsfortmije-code/NASHYTOOLS/README.md

-Nash Tool 2.0
+# Nash Tool 2.0

-Nash Tool 2.0 is a powerful, all-in-one Windows optimization and debloating script written in batch (.bat).
-It features over 40 advanced options to improve system performance, disable unnecessary services, block telemetry, clean temporary files, download cat pictures, and much more — all designed for users who want fine control over their Windows environment.
+Nash Tool 2.0 is a powerful Windows optimization and debloat batch script featuring 40+ functions to improve system performance, disable telemetry, manage services, apply tweaks, and more.

-Features
+## Features

-Comprehensive Windows debloat & bloatware removal
+- Remove bloatware and unnecessary apps

-Telemetry and tracking disable/enable options
+- Enable/disable telemetry and tracking

-Service management (disable/enable critical & non-critical services)

-Performance tweaks and system optimizations

-Hosts file modifications to block telemetry domains
+- Manage Windows services
+- Apply and revert performance tweaks
+- Block telemetry via hosts file

-System info and hardware diagnostics viewer
+- Show system info and hardware details

-Download random cat pictures for a fun touch
+- Download random cat pictures for fun

-Public IP display for user awareness
+- Display your public IP (with caution)

-And many more…
+- And many more utilities...

-Usage
+## Usage

-Run the script as Administrator.
-Select the desired option from the menu to perform the corresponding optimization or maintenance task.
+1. Run the `NashTool2.0.bat` script as Administrator.
+2. Select an option from the menu to perform the desired action.
+3. Follow any on-screen prompts.

-Note: This tool modifies system settings and files.
-Use with caution and back up important data before proceeding.
+**Warning:** This tool modifies system settings.
+Use responsibly and back up important data.

+## License

+This project is open for personal use only.
+Redistribution or commercial use is not permitted without permission.

+---

+*Created by Nash*